Playboy October 1990 Value Guide

 The typical price range for Playboy October 1990 is $10 - $15 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence of the original subscription mailing label, which generally lowers value compared to newsstand editions.
+• The presence and condition of the original subscription mailing label on the front cover.

-• Page quality, including any yellowing, foxing, or moisture damage to the paper stock.
+• Page quality, specifically looking for yellowing, foxing, or moisture damage to the paper.

-• Completeness of the issue, including all advertising inserts and the centerfold.
+• Completeness of the magazine, including all advertising inserts and the centerfold.

 How to Identify Playboy October 1990?

-• Verify the cover features Kelly Konno with the headline 'Girls of the Big West'.
+• Verify the cover features Kelly Konno and mentions the Buster Douglas interview.

-• Look for the Buster Douglas interview and the 'Playboy Gallery' feature inside to ensure all pages are intact.
+• Look for the 'Girls of the Big West' feature inside to ensure the issue is complete.

 History of Playboy October 1990